DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 - Please note that the robot in __etri_dualarm_ros2_ctr.usd__ is different from the robot in __etri_dualarm_robot.usd__, as we have tuned various parameter values such as Joint Drive Gains through trial and error.
 - As seen in the ActionGraph, __etri_dualarm_ros2_ctr.usd__ not only utilizes Omnigraph nodes for ROS 2 message communication but also controls the robot's joint positions using the Articulation Controller.

-#### Run the command message converter
+#### 2. Run the command message converter
-After the robot appears in Isaac Sim, you must run the command message converter.
+After tarting the simulation, you must run the command message converter.
 This is ROS 2 node that convert `/joint_command` to `/joint_command_isaac` which is suitable joint commands for Isaac Sim.

 If you want to run the command message converter for position control:
 ```